jazzband/django-eav2/docs/source/usage.rst

     class Supplier(models.Model):
         ...

-Generally, if you chose the former, the most appriopriate place for the statement would be at the bottom of your ``models.py`` or immmediately after model definition.
+Generally, if you chose the former, the most appropriate place for the statement would be at the bottom of your ``models.py`` or immediately after model definition.

 Advanced Registration